A tour of Metabase

 - Query and visualize your data

-- Build interactive dashboards
+- Build dashboards and documents

 - Share your results